How to apply for Excise Tax De-Registration in Dubai?

 - Energy drinks (100%)

 Any business that deals in any of the above mentioned goods needs to get register under Excise tax UAE.
 There is no threshold limit for excise tax registration.

-When a registered person stops in dealing with such goods or activities on which excise tax is applicable, then the business has to de-register.
+When a registered person stops in dealing with such goods or activities on which excise tax is applicable, then the business has to de-register in Dubai, UAE.

 - The business must be have submitted all tax returns and payment of Tax and penalties.